FasterSpeeding/Yuyo/docs/usage/components.md

 user clicks on it.
 The only non-interactive style being link buttons, which simply open the set link in a browser for the user who clicked on it.

+A row can have up to 5 buttons in it.

 ### Select Menus

 ![select menu example](./images/select_menu_example.png)